fsprojects/TestDynamo/README.md

 Databases are built for cloning.
 This allows you to create and populate a database once, and then clone it to be used in any test with full isolation.
-TestDynamo uses immutable data structures for most things, which means that nothing is actually copied during a clone and cloning has almost no overhead.
+TestDynamo uses immutable data structures for most things, which means that nothing is actually copied during a clone so cloning has almost no overhead.

 ```C#
 using TestDynamo;